ethereum-optimism/docs/CONTRIBUTING.md

 To prevent building issues upstream, you should build the content locally before submitting a pull request: stop or delete the terminal server if it's running, then run `pnpm dev`.

 - If no issues are reported (”client” and “server compiled successfully”), go ahead and submit the pull request.
-- If some issues are reported (e.g., broken links), please use information reported by the terminal to fix issues, then try another `pnpm dev`, and repeat until no issues are reported.
+- If some issues are reported (e.g., broken links), please use information reported by the terminal to fix issues.
+You can run `pnpm fix` to automatically fix most linting issues.
+- Try another `pnpm dev` and repeat until no issues are reported.

 Your pull request should usually target the `main` branch, though the Optimism Documentation team might sometimes ask you to target another branch.